butterkitty/TerokNor/README.md

 * Turn more of what is in the main.tf template into variables that the client can set
 * Do more prechecks on permissions for Google to make sure everything is set up right
 * Do more testing on the documentation (I rubber ducked it with someone for validation, but more is better)
+* Better security for the DB, especially TLS login and defining the password from a keystore